amejiarosario/amejiarosario.github.io/source/_drafts/big-o-notation-and-time-complexity-to-speed-up-your-algorithms.md

 }
 ```

-As you can probably guess, two inner loops almost translate to O(n^2) since it has to go through the array twice in most cases.
+As you can probably guess, two inner loops translate to O(n^2) since it has to go through the array twice in most cases.

 Usually, we want to stay away from polynomial running times (quadratic, cubic, O(n^c) …) since they take longer to compute as the input grows fast.
 However, they are not the worst.
 Let's something that takes even longer.